GaryHostt/Oracle_Integration/Intro.md

-# OIC Generation 2 + File Server information
+# Oracle Integration (OIC) Generation 2 + File Server information

 ..this page is a continuation of my [overarching OIC knowledge repo here](https://garyhostt.github.io/Oracle_Integration/).

 This page details:
-- how and why you should upgrade to OIC generation 2
+- Why you should upgrade to OIC generation 2 and how to use it
-- using the OIC File Server (generation 2 only)
+- Using the OIC File Server  (gen2 only)
-   - configuration
+   - Configuration
-   - use cases
+   - Use cases
-   - best practices
+   - Best practices
-   - videos
+   - Videos
    - FTP tools

 ## Oracle Integration, Generation 2